arendma/COMMIT/README.md

 run('[path_to_commit]/code/matlab/options.m')
 ```

-Finally, add bash scripts at `code/bash/` to your PATH variable.
+Finally, make  bash scripts at `code/bash/` executable using `chmod u+x code/bash/*` and at the folder to your PATH variable.

 ## (optional) update reaction database
 The reaction database for gap-filling and the tables used for reaction and metabolite ID translation depend on the [MetaNetX database](https://www.metanetx.org/mnxdoc/mnxref.html).